State House

 The packet included text messages, photographs and other materials – along with letters from Wilson’s family members discussing the materials contained therein.
 This news outlet has received, reviewed and independently verified much of the information contained in the packet.

-The national operative – Catherine Foster – was president and chief executive officer of a Washington, D.C.-based pro-life advocacy group.
-I say “was” because Foster resigned her position with this organization on March 10, 2023 – less than 24 hours after Wilson’s resignation from Palmetto Family was announced.
+The national operative was president and chief executive officer of a Washington, D.C.-based pro-life advocacy group.
+I say “was” because this individual resigned their position with this organization not long after Wilson’s resignation from Palmetto Family was announced.

-While the timing of the two statements strongly suggested the two resignations were linked, this news outlet has been able to confirm Foster’s departure from her previous organization was actually tied to another issue – one pre-dating her association with Wilson.
+While the timing of the two statements strongly suggested the two resignations were linked, this news outlet has been able to confirm the operative’s departure from her previous organization was actually tied to another issue – one pre-dating her association with Wilson.

-“I have spent the last fifteen years defending life and advancing fundamental human rights and will continue to do so,” Foster told this news outlet.
+“I have spent the last fifteen years defending life and advancing fundamental human rights and will continue to do so,” the operative told this news outlet.
 “These are the issues that really matter.”

-Foster and her ex-husband divorced several years ago.
+The operative and her ex-husband divorced several years ago, this media outlet has learned.
 Wilson and his wife began an in-house separation in November 2021, sources familiar with the situation said.
 They became formally separated on March 4, 2023.

-As for Foster and Wilson, they met approximately six weeks ago in a professional capacity and were later connected via text by a mutual friend, sources familiar with their relationship told this news outlet.
+As for the operative and Wilson, they met approximately six weeks ago in a professional capacity and were later connected via text by a mutual friend, sources familiar with their relationship told this news outlet.

 “Every family goes through tough times,” Wilson told this news outlet.
 “Sometimes they work out.
 Sometimes they don’t.
 I love my family.
 Always have.
 Always will.
 Come what may.”